Alocasia Regal Shield is widely known for their heart-shaped, smooth foliage with ruffled margins.

 Additionally, they produce green spathe covering the spadix.

-This article presents you with the care tips and a basic understanding of Alocasia Regal Shields.
+This article presents care tips and a basic understanding of Alocasia Regal Shields.

 - Alocasia Regal Shield Overview

 - A Complete Grow and Care Guide for Alocasia Regal Shield

 - Plant Propagation